High order symplectic partitioned Lie group methods: First and second order integrators

+\end{proof} By repeating the argument with any variational integrator of the form described in \Fref{eq:varprinciple}, we get a generalization. \begin{proposition} A variational integrator on $\coT G$ of the form \Fref{eq:varprinciple} based on a Lie group integrator can not achieve higher order than the underlying Lie group integrator. \end{proposition}

-We should note that first and second order methods of the format described in \fref{eq:JCP-int} do exist.
-Specifically, a method of that format is first order if $\sum_i b_i = 1$ and second order if, in addition, $\sum_{ij} b_i a_{ij} = 1/2$.
-The proof is a special case of \Fref{thm:orderRKMK}.
+We should note that first and second order methods of the format described in \Fref{eq:JCP-int} do exist.
+Specifically, a method of that format is first order if $\sum_{i=1}^s b_i = 1$ and second order if, in addition, $\sum_{i,j=1}^s b_i a_{ij} = 1/2$.
+The proof is a special case of \Fref{thm:orderRKMK} with cut-off parameter~$r = 0$.

 \begin{example}[The midpoint method] Let us choose $s = 1$.
 The method is of second order if and only if we choose $b_1 = 1$ and $a_{11} = 1/2$.
-This method is also symmetric, since the substitution $h \to -h$, $q_0 \leftrightarrow q_1$, $\mu_0 \leftrightarrow \mu_1$, $Y \to -Y$ in \fref{eq:JCP-int} yields the same method after some manipulation of the equations.
+This method is also symmetric, since the substitutions~$h \to -h$, $q_0 \leftrightarrow q_1$, $\mu_0 \leftrightarrow \mu_1$, $Y \to -Y$ in \Fref{eq:JCP-int} yields the same method after some manipulation of the equations.
 This property is utilized in \Fref{sec:order-tests} to achieve high order by composition. \end{example}